duskvirkus/dafonts-free/README.md

 # DaFonts Free Dataset

 This is the git repository associated the dafonts-free dataset.
 A dataset constructed of fonts labeled as `100% Free` and `Public domain / GPL / OFL` on https://www.dafont.com/.

-This repository includes the python code used to collect the dataset and the dataset it's self is available as a zip file containing a `.csv` file with font metadata including filename, base_font_name, file_format, creator, category, and theme.
+This repository includes the python code used to collect the dataset.

+The dataset it's self is available as a zip file containing a `.csv` file with font metadata including filename, base_font_name, file_format, creator, category, and theme.

 Dataset is provided as-is (stated in the license) and if possible credit the creators the fonts in any project you use this dataset for.

 **See _ to download the dataset directly.**